piever/juliacon2018/src/index.md

 - The recent pure Julia library JuliaDB provides tool to store and manipulate tabular data, on a single or multiple processors. g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
-- Using metaprogramming, one can make this packages simpler to use. g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
+- Using metaprogramming, one can make this package simpler to use. g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf
 - JuliaDBMeta and StatPlots try to create a consistent DSL for dealing with tabular data, from data filtering and preprocessing to visualization g82eZhEVQvvZDem8bJPT3ib7eqBDsEvQJuzIDBnU9pdW0Lb4Nf